 1. Saffron contains many different constituents including crocin and crocetin.
 These have shown neuroprotective properties for the eye in multiple double-blind, placebo-controlled studies.

-2. Saffron contains potent antioxidant capabilities, meaning they neutralize those troublesome free radicals that attack the retina and the macula.
+2. Saffron contains potent antioxidant capabilities, meaning they neutralize those troublesome free radicals that attack the cells of your retina and the macula (which is in the center of the retina).

 3. A double-blind, placebo-controlled trial offers unconscious bias information.
 Two of these types of studies have produced information about saffron that is impossible to ignore.
-In one trial (using their proprietary form of Saffron from France), patients who supplemented for 3 months with low-dose saffron (20 mg/day) experienced improvements in retinal sensitivity, color perception, and visual contrast.
-When the trial was extended over a year, the participants experienced even more benefits in terms of increased visual acuity!
-The data was published in The Journal of Translational Medicine.
+In one trial (using their proprietary form of Saffron from France), patients who supplemented for 3 months with low-dose saffron (20 mg/day) experienced improvements in retinal sensitivity, color perception, and visual contrast.* When the trial was extended over a year, the participants experienced even more benefits in terms of increased visual acuity!
+The data was from The Journal of Translational Medicine.
+And a different study published in 2014 journal called Visual Neuroscience concluded this: